Ajay Kothiyal: Early life

 Kothiyal was born on 26 February 1969, as the eldest son of Inspector General (Retd.)
-Satyasaran Kothiyal, Border Security Force and Sushila Kothiyal.
+Satyasharan Kothiyal, Border Security Force and Sushila Kothiyal.
 His alma mater include St. Joseph's Academy, Dehradun, Brightlands School, Kendriya Vidyalaya Dehradun, D.A.V.Post Graduate College Dehradun and Indian Military Academy.

 Military service

 After completing his graduation, he cleared the CDS exam and joined the Fourth Battalion of Garhwal Rifles Regiment as Second Lieutenant in 1992.
 In 1994, Colonel Kothiyal started training in 'basic mountain warfare' from High Altitude Warfare School (HAWS).

 Colonel Kothiyal (then Major) was part of the first team of the Indian Army that successfully summited the Mount Everest in 2001, under the leadership of Brigadier Krishan Kumar AVSM.

-On 12 May 2003, Indian Army had carried out its first surgical strike in Pulwama district under the leadership of Major Kothiyal.
+On 13 May 2003, then Major not caring for his personal safety; displayed raw courage and killed off charging 4 terrorists with accurate fire.
 He was wounded in the operation, in which seven terrorists were neutralized.
 He was awarded Kirti Chakra.
 He still has two bullets inside his body.

 In 2011, he decided to scale the eighth highest peak in the world, Mt.
 Manaslu.
 No Indian had ever successfully climbed this mountain.
 Fighting harsh weather and inhospitable conditions, his team unfurled the Indian Flag at the peak of Manaslu on 9 May 2011.
 He was awarded "Vishisht Seva Medal".

 In 2012, Colonel Kothiyal led a team of seven female officers from Indian army and successfully scaled the world's highest peak for the second time.
 Mrs Pratibha Singh Patil, President of India at that time, awarded him Shaurya Chakra.

-In 2013, Kedarnath temple, India's pilgrimage shrine was hit by natural disaster in which many lost lives.
+In 2013, Kedarnath Temple, India's pilgrimage shrine was hit by natural disaster in which many lost lives.
 Colonel Kothiyal and his team were among the first to reach the affected area.
 He was given the responsibility of search and rescue operations.
 Under his supervision, Kedarnath was rebuilt and restored to its pristine form.
 He is credited with taking charge of the restoration process of Kedarpuri the shrine area at Kedarnath, at an elevation of more than 11,000 feet supervising more than 1000 workers who worked hard in harsh sub zero climate.

 In the same year, he also started a nonprofit trust called Youth Foundation to help the rural youth in Garhwal region to join the Indian Military and Para Military Services.
 The Foundation also helps in providing medical facilities to the poor people in Garhwal region.